FWWorks/Assn2_DSP/README.md

 ## Abstract
 We built a layer upon the PUB/SUB model supported by ZMQ and ZooKeeper to support anonymity between publishers and subscribers.
-To be specific, we provide two ways as to how data disseminated from publishers and subscribers.
-One way is, that we wrote code to support the publisher’s middleware layer directly sending the data to the subscribers who are interested in the topic being published by this publisher.
-Another approach allows the publisher’s middleware always send the information to the broker, who then sends it to the subscribers for this topic.
+Based on what we did in assignment1, we use kazoo to support multiple brokers.
+Instead of publisher going for a broker, we now make a  publisher/subscriber goes to a zookeeper server to get the leader broker's address, then the data dissemination from publishers and subscribers is the same as assignment 1. eper.
+Join and Leave of entities is now handled via ZooKeeper via Watch mechanisms and the brokers do “leader election” using ZooKeeper.
+If Broker leadership changes, these entities will need to know the change.
-Our team also conducted performance measurement experiments to get a sense of the impact on amount of data sent, latency of dissemination, pinpointing the source of bottlenecks.
+We also did experiments to get a sense of the impact on amount of data sent, latency of dissemination, pinpointing the source of bottlenecks.
 The code is written in Python3.5 and we use Mininet to build single topologies to test our code, which runs on Linux Ubuntu.

+## How to run our code

+## Performance measurement